Rwoot14/Data-Science-Portfolio/README.md

 	- [Car Price Predictions](https://github.com/Rwoot14/R-projects-/blob/master/Car%20Price%20Prediction%20Project/R%20Group%20Project.pdf): Car prices have many components and are not always a clear reflection of the market value of a car.
 This project uses car attributes to predict the price of a car which were taken from a popular car retail site.

-	-[R Assignments](https://github.com/Rwoot14/R-projects-/blob/master/Homeworks/Wooten_Reece_Exam%20(1).pdf): A document of machine learning assignments from 'An Introduction to Statistical Learning with Applications in R'.
+	- [R Assignments](https://github.com/Rwoot14/R-projects-/blob/master/Homeworks/Wooten_Reece_Exam%20(1).pdf): A document of machine learning assignments from 'An Introduction to Statistical Learning with Applications in R'.

 - ### Spark: